Fact Sheet - Albemarle County Public Schools

-Albemarle County Public Schools (ACPS) serves nearly 14,000 students in preschool through grade 12 in Albemarle County, Virginia, the sixth largest county by area in the Commonwealth of Virginia.
+Albemarle County Public Schools (ACPS) serves approximately 14,000 students in preschool through grade 12 in Albemarle County, Virginia, the sixth largest county by area in the Commonwealth of Virginia.
 A diverse locality of 726 square miles in the heart of Central Virginia, Albemarle County is a blend of primarily rural, but also suburban and urban settings.

 Find out more about Albemarle County, Virginia »

 Strategic Plan: Horizon 2020